Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

-But that is only the first and most practically important term.
-The other terms tell us that there are higher order corrections to the dipole radiation approximation.
-The calculation of this correction requires detailed information about the electron trajectory.
-Obviously, in order to calculate the correction to the dipole radiation, we will have to use the covariant trajectory and not be satisfied with the non-covariant approach.
-However, correction to the multipole radiation is expected to be small.
-For example, covariant (trajectory) correction for quadrupole radiation is treated as a correction of higher (than quadrupole) order.
+However, this is only the first and most practically significant term.
+The remaining terms indicate that there are higher-order corrections to the dipole radiation approximation.
+Calculating these corrections requires detailed knowledge of the electron's trajectory.
+In particular, to determine the correction to dipole radiation, we must use the covariant form of the trajectory rather than relying on a non-covariant approach.
+Nevertheless, corrections to multipole radiation are generally expected to be small.
+For instance, the covariant correction to quadrupole radiation is typically regarded as a contribution of higher order than the quadrupole term itself.